 Looking for the best camping water filter for your next outdoor family adventure?
 Well, we’ve got it for you.
-It’s priced right.
-It’s easy to use.
-It’s light.
-And it works really, really well.
+It’s priced right, easy to use, super light, and it works really, really well.
 Best of all, it’s made by an outdoor company who puts their money where their mouth is when it comes to caring about the backcountry.

 But, before we get into the details of why this is the best camping water filter, let’s ask ourselves the most important question…